-The winter World Para Sports where Russian athletes meeting the pre-determined conditions will be allowed to compete as neutrals are alpine skiing, biathlon, cross-country skiing and snowboard.
-Under the sport rules for Para ice hockey, Russia has already missed the opportunity to qualify for PyeongChang 2018.
+Para athletes will be allowed to compete in alpine skiing, biathlon, cross-country skiing, snowboard and wheelchair curling.
+Under the sport rules for Para ice hockey, an NPA team could not be considered as Russia had missed the opportunity to qualify.

 On Monday 21 November 2016, the IPC informed the Russian Paralympic Committee (RPC) of the reinstatement criteria it must meet in order to have its IPC membership lifted.